borkdude/glam/README.md

-# CPM
+# Glam

+A cross platform package manager for projects that rock.

-CPM offers a flexible way to bring binaries into scope globally or for just one shell.
+Glam offers a flexible way to bring binaries into scope globally or for just one shell.

 Work in progress, not ready for production, breaking changes will happen.

 ## Usage

-Place `<package-org>/<package-name>.cpm.edn` in your Clojure dependency.
+Place `<package-org>/<package-name>.glam.edn` in your Clojure dependency.

-E.g. in the CPM repo's `packages` directory, there is `org.babashka/babashka.cpm.edn`:
+E.g. in the glam repo's `packages` directory, there is `org.babashka/babashka.glam.edn`:

 ``` clojure
 {:package/name org.babashka/babashka